Main Content

 PDFs can pose real barriers for users with disabilities.
 They often require extra steps to make accessible, are difficult to navigate on mobile devices, and aren’t easily updated.
 Worse, they can interrupt the seamless experience we strive to provide across our websites and digital platforms.

-Look for alternatives to PDF's for course article and when creating new content, choose an alternative format.
-If you have a document that must remain a PDF, utilize the UW Tacoma IT PDF Remediation Service
+Look for alternatives to PDFs for course articles and when creating new content, choose an alternative format.
+If you have a document that must remain a PDF, utilize the UW's Little Forest PDF Remediation Tool.

 Tools for daily use